AST04 — Insecure Metadata

 Steganographic Injection

-Hide malicious instructions using zero-width Unicode, base64, or ASCII smuggling in Markdown — visible to the agent’s prompt compiler, invisible to human reviewers.
+Hide instructions using zero-width Unicode, base64, or ASCII smuggling in Markdown — visible to the agent’s prompt compiler, invisible to human reviewers.

 Preventive Mitigations